VergeIO: Depth-Aware Eye Interaction on Glasses: Evaluations toward real-world deployment

-We evaluate whether our design can classify vergence, as well as other eye movements.
+Prior smart-glasses EOG interfaces typically support a vocabulary of conventional eye movements, such as blinks, winks, and directional gazes.
+We therefore evaluate whether our system preserves this compatibility while enabling vergence sensing.
 We collect a dataset including the four vergence gestures with high separability, along with seven additional eye movements: left and right winks, blinks, and four directional gazes (up, down, left, right).
-We collected 14 recordings for each class, and performed 5-fold cross validation using logistic regression.
-Our system achieved an accuracy of 96.1 $\pm$ 2.4\%.
+We collected 14 recordings for each class, and performed 5-fold cross-validation.
+As shown in Fig.~\ref{fig:11way}, our system achieved an accuracy of 96.1 $\pm$ 2.4\%.

 A few misclassifications were observed between upward and downward gaze, which is expected as our design intentionally omits vertical electrode channels to avoid user discomfort.
-However, our system still captures some vertical eye activity as eye movements are not perfectly directional and there are slight asymmetries in electrode placement. \textit{These results show that our electrode configuration does not tradeoff accuracy at detecting standard eye movements sensed in prior EOG systems, and can detect them robustly along with vergence gestures.}
+However, our system still captures some vertical eye movements as we intentionally incorporate vertical separation between positive electrodes and reference electrode, as shown in Fig.~\ref{fig:electrode_placement}c.
+These results show that our electrode layout \orange{can effectively detect eye movements supported by prior smart-glasses EOG systems alongside vergence gestures, expanding the interaction vocabulary available on smart glasses.}